bitovi/apple-icloud-medic/docs/guides/docker.md

 This is where pack development should happen.

+> For more information on medic-exchange, see the [Medic Exchange Guide](https://github.pie.apple.com/icloud-automation-sre/medic/blob/master/docs/guides/medic-exchange.md)

 ### Seeing changes to packs during development

+The typical development workflow is to work **outside of** the docker container in the IDE of your choice by modifying files in `/path/to/st2-docker/medic-exchange/your_awesome_pack`.

 When **changes are made to files in a pack** or when **new packs are installed into the medic-exchange directory**, you'll need to re install the pack to sync the changes to the stackstorm database